 - directly pursuing sales.

 As the business grows, sales and marketing activities increasingly need to be delegated.
 You may need to step back, allowing your sales and marketing team the freedom to operate without constant interference.
+This will allow your marketing employees to begin thinking about ideation, as well as the execution of campaigns.

 The role of the owner-manager (or board of directors) changes.
 It typically includes: